backtrace-labs/backtrace-morgue/README.md

 Object IDs must be specified; they can be found in `morgue list` output.
 The object ID printed in the example above is `9d33`.

+The following options support partial deletes:
+`--physical-only`: Only delete the physical object; retain indexing.
+`--crdb-only`: Only delete the indexed data; requires physically deleted objects.

 ### flamegraph

 ```